jsanti1975on/encryptionJAS.DIGITAL.TOOLS/README.md

     RemoveSalt = cleanText
 End Function

-' Below are the click events needed for the project Private Sub cmdRotate_Click()
+Sub RevertSaltedText()
-    ' Decode the text from txtInput and display it in txtOutput txtOutput.Text = ROT13(txtInput.Text)
+    ' Remove the salt from the text in txtSalted and display the result in txtOutput txtOutput.Text = RemoveSalt(txtSalted.Text)
 End Sub

-Private Sub cmdAddSalt_Click()
-    ' Add salt to the decoded text and display it in txtSalted txtSalted.Text = AddSalt(txtOutput.Text)
-End Sub

-Private Sub cmdRemoveSalt_Click()
-    ' Call the RevertSaltedText function to remove salt and update txtOutput RevertSaltedText
-End Sub

-    RemoveSalt = cleanText
-End Function